 What if things went the other way, that we reverted to very long time trials, imagine the route of 2006 or 2007 each with 116km and 117km of solo time trials, would this give the likes of Rohan Dennis and Victor Campenaerts a head start?
 They might get a head start but so would Froome and Dumoulin and all the climbers would lose five minutes with ease, meaning less of a contest.
 What’s possible on paper though is the idea of a duel between Froome and Dumoulin, possibly with Thomas and Roglič too… although this is exactly the contest we had this July too, no?

 Another precedent is the Giro this year.
 Simon Yates and others knew Tom Dumoulin and Chris Froome had the Rovereto time trial stage and so attacked knowing they needed time and time bonuses to hold off Dumoulin.
-It’s true but the Giro had 44km of solo time trials in total which isn’t much either… and in the end Froome won both he and Dumoulin put five minutes into everyone else… although not quite via the predicted scenario.
-The year before we saw Dumoulin bolster the hypothesis given he matched Nairo Quintana on the climbs and then used the final TT stage into Milan to win although at time this was Dumoulin’s first grand tour success.
+It’s true but the Giro had just 44km of solo time trials in total which isn’t much either… and in the end Froome won, both he and Dumoulin put five minutes into everyone else… although not quite via the predicted scenario.
+The year before we saw Dumoulin bolster the hypothesis given he matched Nairo Quintana on the climbs and then used the final TT stage into Milan to win.
 Later today we’ll see the Giro route released with three solo time trial stages totalling 58km and it’ll be fascinating to see whether this is enough (perhaps an appearance fee on top) to tempt one of the top riders away from the Tour with Thomas looking the most likely.